Large deviation theory

 Minimum action method (MAM)

-Minimization of the action functioal using the optimization algorithm of Optimization.jl
+Minimization of the specified action functional using the optimization algorithm of Optimization.jl

 CriticalTransitions.min_action_method

-Runs the Minimum Action Method (MAM) to find the minimum action path (instanton) between an initial state x_i
+Minimizes an action functional to obtain a minimum action path (instanton) between an initial state x_i

 and final state x_f